simonpj/www.peytonjones.org/_pages/bio-and-pictures.md

 ## Education oriented bio

 <!-- Body text -->
-Simon Peyton Jones, FRS, is a leading computer science researcher at Microsoft Research (Cambridge), where his main research interest is the design and implementation of functional programming languages.
+Simon Peyton Jones, FRS, is a leading computer science researcher at Epic Games, where his main research interest is the design and implementation of functional and functional logic programming languages.

 He has been deeply involved in computing education at school since  Computing at School was launched in 2007, and he still serves as CAS’s chair.
 He chaired the working group that wrote the Programmes of Study for computing in 2012, and was appointed chair of the National Centre for Computing Education in 2018.